jdblischak/smk-simple-slurm/examples/README.md

 Each directory contains an example usage of the simple slurm profile.
 You can run them on your cluster to confirm the expected behavior.

+* `cluster-cancel` - Cancel all submitted jobs with `scancel` when the main Snakemake process is cancelled (requires Snakemake 7.0.0+)

 * `dynamic-resources` - Increase memory for a rule on restart after each failed attempt